heinekmadsen/esphome_components/README.md

 My creation of custom components fro ESP home.

 ### Recent updates
+05-07-2025 - Updated for ESPHome 2025.6.5+ Compatibility
+A big thanks to ricobach for the PR on this.

 23-10-2023 - BREAKING CHANGE!!!
 Added the ability to use substitutions for channel offset/alignment